SpacePlushy/frank-portfolio/docs/CSR_PORTFOLIO_SETUP.md

-# Customer Service Representative Portfolio Setup
+# Customer Service Representative (CSR) Portfolio Setup

-This document explains how the CSR portfolio variant works and how to test/deploy it.
+This document explains how the Customer Service Representative (CSR) portfolio variant works and how to test/deploy it.

 ## How It Works